tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-mirroring-sql-server-2005-to-sql-server-2.md

 ALTER DATABASE NEEDTOUPGRADE SET PARTNER= N'TCP://Servername:5023'
 ```

-We’re not using a witness so at this point we want to set safety off.
+We're not using a witness so at this point we want to set safety off.
 While still on the principle SQL Server 2005 instance run the following alter database statement to turn safety off.

 sql
 ALTER DATABASE NEEDTOUPGRADE SET SAFETY OFF